Monohen/The-Ridgeview-Post/README.md

 ## Start Next.js
 To run from your computer, download the source, run `yarn` to update the packages and then `yarn dev` to run a local server.
+This project was made with and uses the Yarn Package Manager.

 ```bash
 npm update